 The major challenge facing blind students in college centers around the overwhelming mass of printed material with which they are confronted -- textbooks, class outlines, class schedules, bibliographies, campus newspapers, posters, tests, etc. The increasing use of films, videotapes, overhead projectors, and closed-circuit television adds to the volume of visual material to which they must have access in some way.

 Study Aids: By the time blind students (unless newly blind) reach college, they have probably developed various methods for dealing with the volume of visual materials.
 Most blind students use a combination of methods including readers, brailled books, and audio tape recorded books and lectures.
-If the students uses a reader, the student makes the necessary hiring and scheduling arrangements with the assistance of the disAbled Student Support Services office.
+If the students uses a reader, the student makes the necessary hiring and scheduling arrangements with the assistance of the Student Disability Services office.
 Whenever possible, provide printed materials to blind students well in advance so the student and reader will have time to review the material before class time.

 Students may use raised line drawings of diagrams, charts, illustrations, relief maps, etc. and three-dimensional models of physical organs, shapes, microscopic organisms, etc. Modern technology has made available other aids for blind people including talking calculators and speech-time compressors.
 Paperless braille machines, braille computer terminals, voice-output computers and reading machines are more recent devices that are available for use by blind individuals.
-Some of these devices are available at the university through disAbled Student Support Services, the academic computing labs, and the Library.
+Some of these devices are available at the university through Student Disability Services, the academic computing labs, and the Library.
 See "Equipment" section for further information.

 Most blind students who use braille prefer to take their own notes in class using a slate and stylus or a Perkins Brailler.
 Some students may need to have a classmate share a copy of his/her notes.
-The disAbled Student Support Services office has notetaking paper as well as a copy machine available to copy class notes.
+The Student Disability Services office has notetaking paper as well as a copy machine available to copy class notes.
 The faculty may be asked to identify a student in the class as a volunteer notetaker.
 The blind student's reader later reads the notes onto tape or types them into a computer file for future use.
 Some blind students audio record lectures and later transcribe notes from them into braille or on the computer.
 It is helpful if the faculty can provide lecture notes/outlines to the student.

 Textbooks: Faculty can be very helpful by choosing class texts early.
 It takes a long time to have a text audio recorded or brailled.
 If texts are selected early, make this information readily available through the campus bookstore so that the blind student has time to make the necessary arrangements.